Exploring a Move to an Active Adult Community?

 Where you live impacts every aspect of your life.
-It’s important to feel happy, safe, and able to be as active as possible for as long as possible wherever you live.
+It’s important to feel happy, safe, and able to be as active and happy as possible for as long as possible wherever you live.
 Moving to an age-specific, active adult community is a choice many folks make as they head into their “seasoned” years.
-But it’s a step that should be taken after much thought and contemplation, and it’s always a good idea to really shop around before making a purchase and moving in.
+But it’s a step that should be taken after plenty of thought and research.
+And it’s always a good idea to really shop around before purchasing a home and moving in.

-Active adult communities are usually geared toward the 55+ age group.
+Most active adult communities are geared toward the 55+ age group.
 Living in a place where you can grow older in the company of others around your own age can be comfortable and lots of fun.
 People of the same age share similar experiences and memories and understand each other in ways those from other generations may not.
 However, some folks don’t like having all their neighbors limited to their own age group and prefer living near people of other generations.
-So it is important to think about what would be best and most enjoyable for you.
+It is really about what would is best and most enjoyable for each individual or couple.

 These days, active adult communities seem to be popping up just about everywhere.
-They can vary quite a bit from one to another.
+They can differ quite a bit from one to another.
 Some are almost like living in a resort, with loads of amenities and planned activities.
 Others are the same as a traditional neighborhood except for the fact that residents are all above a certain age.
-Some people like to rent for a while in a community that interests them.
+Some people like to rent for a while before purchasing a permanent home in a community that interests them.
 That way, they can get to know the place and the people living there before making a long-term commitment.

 If you’re thinking about moving to an active adult community, here are a few suggestions from people who have made the decision for themselves.

-Investigate the community’s management team as well as its builder.
+- Investigate the community’s management team, as well as its builder.
 Take the time to thoroughly research the backgrounds and reputations of both.
 Are administrators experienced in running successful active adult communities?
 How many similar communities has the builder developed?
-Look for any negative online reviews and get information about both from the Better Business Bureau.
+Look at online reviews and get information about the community from the Better Business Bureau.
 You can also use local court records and state licensing boards as a resource to find out about any complaints, lawsuits, disciplinary actions, etc.

-Inspect the community’s environment.
+- Inspect the community’s environment.
 Everyone wants to live in an attractive, well-kept, and safe neighborhood.
-Drive or a take walk around the grounds to see how everything looks.
+Drive and/or walk around the grounds to see how everything looks.
 Are homes and common buildings well-maintained and well-lit?
 Are trees, plants, lawns, and flowers healthy?
 Are roads, sidewalks, paths, and walkways safe and attended to appropriately?
 If the community is located in a cold climate, is snow and ice removed promptly?

-Don’t forget to ask about added costs.
+- Don’t forget to ask about added costs.
 When you move into an active adult community there will probably be expenditures beyond the cost of your own home.
 Very likely, you will be expected to pay an annual or monthly resident fee.
-There also may be extra fees for amenities like snow removal, landscaping, transportation, clubs, golf, tennis, classes, and events.
-There could be a food and beverage minimum at the clubhouse or restaurant as well.
+There also may be extra fees for amenities and activities, like snow removal, landscaping, transportation, clubs, golf, tennis, classes, and events.
+There could be a food and beverage minimum at the clubhouse or restaurants as well.